MorphiusFaydal/.vim/README.md

 ## Updating
 1. Update base vim files with `git pull`
-2. Update submodules with `git submodule update --init --recursive`
+2. Update submodules with `git submodule foreach git pull origin master`

 Pathogen may need to be manually updated from time to time.